|

 be made to fit in the next model.
 For example the

-centre draft tube in my model 2 table lamp has generator
+centre draft tube in my early model 2 table lamp has generator

 seats for both model 1 and model 2 lamps.
 It appears to be